Dead Presidents (song): Dead Presidents 3

 Jay-Z recorded a track called "Dead Presidents 3" around the time of The Black Album but it was never completed.
 The unfinished song was leaked onto the internet in the fall of 2007, around the release of American Gangster.
 In it, Jay-Z referenced some of his lyrics from the original "Dead Presidents" and he used the sample but the sample was played in reverse and had a darker more atmospheric and sinister feel to it.

 In July 2013 during a rare Twitter Q&A, a fan asked Jay-Z if "Dead Presidents 3" would be released, which led to Jay-Z giving Young Guru and Just Blaze the permission to release the track on Young Guru's SoundCloud account.

 Remixes

 Many artists have released remixed versions of Dead Presidents with original lyrics (often freestyles) performed over the original sample and chorus.
-Notable artists to release versions of Dead Presidents include Charles Hamilton, Lil B, Lil Wayne, Drake, Slug of Atmosphere, Chamillionaire, J. Cole, Kendrick Lamar, Pusha T, Akala, Lupe Fiasco, Kano, Logic, Slaughterhouse, AZ, Curren$y, and DJ Premier, who recorded a version with reworked instrumentals from Jay-Z's original lyrics and vocals from Nas' The World is Yours (Remix).
+Notable artists to release versions of Dead Presidents include Charles Hamilton, Lil B, Lil Wayne, Drake, Slug of Atmosphere, Chamillionaire, J. Cole, Kendrick Lamar, Akala, Lupe Fiasco, Kano, Logic, Slaughterhouse, AZ, Curren$y, and DJ Premier, who recorded a version with reworked instrumentals from Jay-Z's original lyrics and vocals from Nas' The World is Yours (Remix).